verylagcomp/bytescout-pdf-poc/README.md

 - Add Configuration facade for all settings to make easier retrievement of appsettings in-code (no IConfiguration.GetSection usage)
 - Create separate BLL project to store Service logic.
 Keep controllers code clean and be responsible only for retrieving data, passing data to BLL and sending back the result of service execution
 - ~~Add Swagger support for easier API testing~~ :heavy_check_mark:
+- Extend Swagger with Bearer token support
 - Add logger for exception logging
+- Add api key as user field.
+Use different user keys instead of default on requests to pdf.co